sigasi/sigasi_insights/content/screencasts/vscode_extension.md

 keyboard, all identifiers become hyperlinks to their declaration.
 This allows you to very quickly navigate around through your codebase.
-And often you don’t even need to navigate to the declaration to get the information you need.
+And often you don't even need to navigate to the declaration to get the information you need.
 Simply hover your mouse pointer over the identifier, to get a nice hover with all the information you need.
 Notice that it also shows you the code comments.
-Isn’t that a nice incentive to better document your code?
+Isn't that a nice incentive to better document your code?
 Navigation also works in the opposite direction through the language-aware search features.
-Right-click, select “Find All References” and you’ll get a nice list of all places where this identifier is used.
+Right-click, select "Find All References" and you'll get a nice list of all places where this identifier is used.

-This demo would be too long if we demo all available features, so I’ll finish with one of the most powerful ones: “Refactoring”
+This demo would be too long if we demo all available features, so I'll finish with one of the most powerful ones: "Refactoring"
 This allows you to improve the name of any declaration in your design in a safe and consistent way throughout your entire project.

-Speaking of projects, setting up projects is easy for straightforward projects and nicely scales with the project’s complexity.
+Speaking of projects, setting up projects is easy for straightforward projects and nicely scales with the project's complexity.
 It is a matter of pointing to the folder with the source code.
-For Verilog you’ll need to configure the include paths, for VHDL you’ll need to configure the libraries.
+For Verilog you'll need to configure the include paths, for VHDL you'll need to configure the libraries.

 This quick demo clearly showed how Sigasi